bbertka/python-cfworker/README.md

 Python-CFWorker: A Module to simplify Worker App deployment
 ================================================================================

-This module makes it easier to deploy Python workers by wrapping Flask and Threading functionality into a single module.
+This module makes it easier to deploy Python workers by wrapping Flask and multiprocessing functionality into a single module.
 When instanced, your app will be serving http via Flask, as well as performing work.